 Where is it found?

-The blue orchard mason bee occurs in woodlands and forest edges across North America, ranging in the east from Nova Scotia to Georgia, Michigan and Texas, and in the west from southern British Columbia to southern California.
+The blue orchard bee occurs in woodlands and forest edges across North America, ranging in the east from Nova Scotia to Georgia, Michigan and Texas, and in the west from southern British Columbia to southern California.

 What does it eat?

-Like many other bee species, blue orchard mason bees feed on nectar and pollen from flowers, collecting nectar in their honey sacs from many plants.
+Like many other bee species, blue orchard bees feed on nectar and pollen from flowers, collecting nectar in their honey sacs from many plants.